oberon-git/linux/README.md

-# linux_customization
+# linux
-A repository of files to customize a Linux distro
+A repository of files to customize a Linux environment